xap5xap/demoGraphql/README.md

 ## Description

-This simple React app demonstrates the use of:
+This simple React app demonstrates the use of:<br />
 Typescript<br />
 Apollo client<br />
 Tailwind css<br />